 Shiba Inu

-The Japanese use three words to describe their national dog, the Shiba Inu: “Kaani-i” for its feisty boldness, “soboku” for its alertness, and “ryosei” for its gentle nature.
-These words certainly do sum up the personality of this intelligent, strong-willed, and territorial breed.
+The Japanese use three words to describe their national dog, the Shiba Inu: “kaani-i” for its feisty boldness, “soboku” for its alertness, and “ryosei” for its gentle nature.
+Let’s just say we can’t argue.

 • basic-info